 Debbie Macomber‘s Country Bride was my introduction to this hugely popular author.
-I’m ashamed to admit that although I’ve read a handful of her romances, I had no idea that Debbie Macomber was such a commercial hit with her small-town romances.
-Up until recently, I had no clue that she’s got a whopping 200 million books in print and has written several movies for the Hallmark channel.
+I’m ashamed to admit that, although I’ve read a handful of her romances, I had no idea that Debbie Macomber was such a commercial hit with her small-town romances.

-I was really into soap operas back when I first read this book, so my head did a bit of mental casting for Luke.
+I was really into soap operas when I first read this book, so my head did a bit of mental casting for Luke.
 I pictured him as actor Randolph Mantooth, of Emergency fame, whom I knew from the ABC daytime soap Loving as the smooth, level-headed half of the super couple Alex and Ava.
-Ava was a manic, crazy “bad-girl,” a perfect foil for the sedate Alex.
-(Side note: you could always tell who Loving’s big couples were because of the alliteration, like Trisha and Tucker, Rocky and Rio, etc., although lots of soaps did that, too).
+Ava was a manic, crazy “bad girl,” a perfect foil for the sedate Alex.

 I thought Mantooth’s handsome, even-keeled attitude fit perfectly for Luke.

 Anyway, Kate downs one too many champagnes at Rorie and Clay’s wedding reception and flirts outrageously with Luke, going so far as to propose to him.
-The next day she’s embarrassed.
+The next day, she’s embarrassed.
 But Kate is sure that Luke will quietly forget all about her silliness.
-To her shock, he’s insistent that the proposal was real, and what’s more, that Kate has feelings for him.
+To her shock, he’s insistent that the proposal is real and, what’s more, that Kate has feelings for him.

 It’s All About Perspective

-Now I suppose if I have imagined Luke like this:
+Now, I suppose if I had imagined Luke like this:

 Kate is stubborn.
 Luke is a bullheaded man.
 The two are certain that their way is right.
 Luke calls Kate his “princess,” which is a bit squicky.
-However he knows Kate is a high-maintenance type of gal, and he’s up to the task been of keeping her happy.
+However, he knows Kate is a high-maintenance gal and is up to keeping her happy.
 He’s tired of being ignored.
-So he takes advantage of the best opportunity he gets to show Kate her love for Clay was an illusion.
+So, he takes advantage of the best opportunity to show Kate her love for Clay is an illusion.

 Final Analysis of Country Bride

-This over 30-year-old small-town romance may seem from another world entirely and may not appeal to modern readers who don’t like men who come on as strong as Luke did.
-I don’t mind it if it’s presented appealingly.
-For me, this book worked.
-I thought this was a sweet romance about two people who made an unusual but convincing pair and would rank it as one of the better Harlequin Romances I’ve read.
+I thought this was a sweet romance about two people who made an unusual but convincing pair, and I would rank it as one of the better Harlequin Romances I’ve read.